-Introduced January 8, 2003; referred to the Committee on Energy and Commerce.
-Would repeal sections 1714-1717 of Public Law 107-296.
+Signed by the President on February 20, 2003.
+Division L, § 102, of the statute repealed 1714-1717 of P.L.
+107-296 (2002).
 These are the sections of the Homeland Security Act of 2002 that amended the National Vaccine Injury Compensation Program to make the program applicable to components and ingredients of vaccines, and which was apparently intended to prevent lawsuits alleging injuries caused by Thimerosal.
 See CRS Report RL31649.